Atedo Peterside: Contribution to politics and public policy in Nigeria

 Between 2007 and 2011, he was the honorary adviser to the Governor of Rivers State.

 Between 2011 and 2015, he was on the National Council on Privatisation (NCP), and successfully oversaw the privatisation of the Nigerian power sector amongst other transactions.
 He was also the Chairman of the NCP's Technical Committee.

 In January 2012, he made a strong case on national television for the removal of N1.3 trillion petrol subsidy when it was an unpopular position to take.

 In early 2014 he was appointed a Federal Government of Nigeria Delegate to the National Conference which held in that year.

 In January 2017, he wrote an op-ed listing eleven recommended actions for the turnaround of the Nigerian economy.

-Since 30 May 2017, he has served as the Alternate Private Sector Vice-Chairman of the Nigerian Industrial Policy and Competitiveness Advisory Council.

 In March 2020, he declined an invitation to attend a forum being organized by Nigeria's Central Bank because he was not pleased by the dethronement and illegal exile/banishment of the Emir of Kano Muhammadu Sanusi II.